kunalm8470/NodejsInDepth/README.md

 12. **Case Study 7: Add Authentication and Authorization**
     - Authenticate routes using Express.js middlewares and issue JWTs by using `jsonwebtoken` module
     - Add role based authorization using `accesscontrol` module
+    - Use Auth0 to issue tokens to Node.js client application, and verify the tokens at server side.

 13. **Case Study 8: Synchronous Inter-Service communication using gRPC and HTTP2**
     - Build a gateway API and internal API communicating with each other synchronously using gRPC `@grpc/grpc-js`